 Getting shoppers to leave their homes?
 That's a whole other challenge.
 Even the most well-known brands are learning that getting shoppers into stores requires offering them an experience they can't get elsewhere.

 According to three retail executives onstage Sunday at this year's National Retail Federation's annual conference and expo, that seemingly impossible task doesn't have to be so hard.
 Below, they offer three tips on how any company can get ahead in today's experience economy.

 1. Create partnerships that make you uncomfortable.

-Just because her company has been around for 58 years, it doesn't mean the next 58 are guaranteed, explained Neela Montgomery, CEO of Crate & Barrel's parent company Crate & Barrel Holdings.
-So the company has been experimenting with new ways to bring in customers to the furniture and home goods chain.
-Last year, Crate & Barrel partnered with Cornerstone Restaurant Group to launch a restaurant inside one of its stores.
+Just because her company has been around for 58 years, it doesn't mean the next 58 are guaranteed, explained Neela Montgomery, CEO of Crate&Barrel's parent company, Crate&Barrel Holdings.
+So the furniture and home goods chain has been experimenting with new ways to bring in customers.
+Last year, Crate&Barrel partnered with Cornerstone Restaurant Group to launch a restaurant inside one of its stores.
 Montgomery told the audience the effort resulted in "double-digit growth and traffic to the store."